raganwald-deprecated/homoiconic/2010/08/final.md

 > "Certain informal discussions took place, involving a full and frank exchange of views, out of which there arose a series of proposals, which, on examination, proved to indicate certain promising lines of inquiry, which, when pursued, led to the realization that the alternative courses of action might in fact, in certain circumstances, be susceptible of discreet modification, leading to a reappraisal of the original areas of difference and pointing the way to encouraging possibilities of compromise and cooperation, which, if bilaterally implemented, with appropriate give and take on both sides, might, if the climate were right, have a reasonable possibility, at the end of the day, of leading, rightly or wrongly, to a mutually satisfactory resolution." ([Power to the People][p2p], "Yes, Prime Minister")

+**seek what he sought**

 Four years ago, [Elliotte Rusty Harold][elharo] claimed that methods should be *final by default*.
-I will not put words into his mouth, but if what he meant was that "When you write a method, you are definingthe implementation contract for the behaviour of this class and all of its subclasses," I now admit that <u>Rusty was right</u>.
+I will not put words into Rusty's mouth, but he may have suggested that all methods be final by default so as to effectively impose the rule that "When you write a method, you are defining the implementation contract for the behaviour of this class and all of its subclasses."

+> Do not follow in the footsteps of the Sages.
+Seek what they sought.

+If this is what he was seeking to accomplish, I admit that <u>Rusty was right all along</u>.
 All methods should be *effectively* final by default.

 ----